Laws and Regulations

 Laws and regulations pertaining to substance abuse and mental health services, SAMHSA programs, and related topics.

 Federal Laws Related to SAMHSA

 The Affordable Care Act of 2010 is one aspect of a broader movement toward reforming the health care system.
 The Affordable Care Act makes health insurance more affordable for individuals, families, and small business owners.
 People living with mental health challenges or substance use disorders often have problems getting private health insurance.
 Now there are special insurance protections to help.

-The Americans with Disabilities Act (ADA) establishes requirements for equal opportunities in employment, state and local government services, public accommodations, commercial facilities, transportation, and telecommunications for citizens with disabilities—including people with mental illnesses and addictions.
+The Americans with Disabilities Act (ADA) of 1990, as amended in 2008, establishes requirements for equal opportunities in employment, state and local government services, public accommodations, commercial facilities, transportation, and telecommunications for citizens with disabilities—including people with mental illnesses and addictions

 The Mental Health Parity and Addiction Equity Act of 2008 requires insurance groups offering coverage for mental health or substance use disorders to make these benefits comparable to general medical coverage.
 Deductibles, copays, out-of-pocket maximums, treatment limitations, etc., for mental health or substance use disorders must be no more restrictive than the same requirements or benefits offered for other medical care.

 - A grant program providing additional funds to current or former grantees under the Drug Free Communities Act of 1997 to prevent and reduce alcohol use among youth ages 12-20

 - A national, adult-oriented public service media campaign